Hawkins County Vehicle Impound Guide

 • • Check if your auto insurance covers towing/storage (some policies do)

-Getting Your Car Back After DUI Arrest in Hawkins
+Getting Your Car Back After DUI Arrest in Hawkins County

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Hawkins, TN, your vehicle is typically impounded.
+When you're arrested for DUI (Driving Under the Influence) in Hawkins County, TN, your vehicle is typically impounded.
 This is standard procedure to prevent you from driving under the influence again immediately and to protect public safety.
 It's also often related to evidentiary reasons or safety concerns.
 Knowing what to do next is crucial to minimize expenses and get back on your feet.

 Where Is Your Car?

 The first step is locating your vehicle.
 It's likely held at an official impound lot contracted by the Hawkins Police Department or the Hawkins County Sheriff's Office.
+The exact location will depend on where you were arrested.

 How to Find Your Vehicle